On periodic families in the stable stems of height two: Detecting new -periodic families in stable stems

 \section{Detecting new $v_2^{32}$-periodic families in stable stems}

 Equipped with an adequate knowledge of the synthetic Hurewicz image of $\TMF_\BP$, we can focus our attention on proving \Cref{mainthm:nonzerofamilies}.
-This is cut into two pieces: arguments using Toda brackets and arguments using the Hurewicz image of $\J_0(3)$.
+This is cut into two pieces: arguments using lower filtration of differentials\footnote{The first version of this article used a ``forcing an empty bracket'' argument here.
+The following filtration argument is simpler and more widely applicable.} and arguments using the Hurewicz image of $\J_0(3)$.